Afghan tribal revolts of 1944–1947: Aftermath

 With the defeat of the Safi and the surrender of Mazrak in late 1946 and January 1947 respectively, the revolts had come to a close.
 Hundreds of Safi were killed in the revolts, and following their defeat, the Kunar valley was ethnically cleansed of Safi Pashtuns.
 Other Safis, around 500 families, were exiled to Herat, Kabul or to Sholgara District.

 Veterans of the Afghan army who fought against the Safi were awarded the Royal Medal for the Suppression of the Rebellion in Kunar Province.
-The silver medal bears an inscription and is dated ‘١٣٢٤’ (AH1324 = AD1945).
+The silver medal bears an inscription and is dated '١٣٢٤' (AH1324 = AD1945).

 The tribal revolts of 1944–1947 influenced Afghanistan to take a pro-Pakistan stance during the Indo-Pakistani War of 1947–1948.
 A pro-India stance in this case would necessitate stopping Pashtuns from joining Pakistan's war against India, which was expected to cause a resurgence in rebel activity when the government was hoping to focus on national reform.

+During the tribal revolts, Mohammad Daoud Khan led Afghan forces against the Safi and thereby came to national attention.
+Daoud's military victories contributed to his rise to power, leading to his later assumption of the office of prime minister, and eventually the 1973 Afghan coup d'état.

 Some sources appear to state that a new conflict between the government and the Safi took place somewhere between 1947 and 1949.
 These include a mention of a "recrudescence in Safi discontent" in a British report dated 12 December 1947, which covered events from 1 May to 31 October 1947, although this report provides very little information in regards to the scope of the "recrudescence".
 The New Cambridge History of Islam also mentions a revolt among the Safi lasting from 1947 to 1949.
 An article by Hafeez R. Khan from 1960, titled "Afghanistan and Pakistan", also briefly mentions a Safi revolt lasting from 1948 to 1949 in a timeline of Afghan history.
 The Sovietization of Afghanistan also mentions a Safi revolt in December 1947, while placing its defeat as late as 1954.
 Transition in Afghanistan: Hope, Despair and the Limits of Statebuilding mentions "the putting-down of a Safi Pushtun revolt in 1947" as an aside.
 Besides the British document, none of these sources mention an earlier revolt in 1945 or 1946.
 The Cambridge History also states that the Safi were defeated by Mohammed Daoud Khan, implying that Daoud reprised his role in quelling the Safi in a new conflict from 1947 to 1949.
 However, Conflict in Afghanistan: A Historical Encyclopedia's biography of Daoud only mentions a single Safi revolt in 1945, which he quelled during his office as Commander of the Central Forces, which he held from 1939 to 1947.
 It should also be noted that it's very common for authors writing about the 1945 Safi revolt to give different start and end dates.